 - PSORS1 (30-50% of cases of psoriasis)

 Each of these loci is responsible for a significant part of the inflammatory response pathway in humans.
-Mutations in these genes are commonly found in patients that suffer from psoriasis.
+Mutations in these genes are commonly found in patients who suffer from psoriasis.

-The PSORS1 locus is particularly significant in the development of the condition as is believed to account for up to half of all psoriasis cases due to genetic susceptibility.
-It is located on chromosome 6 in the major histocompatibility complex (MHC) and is responsible for the response of the immune system and encoding skin proteins associated with psoriasis.
+The PSORS1 locus is particularly significant in the development of psoriasis and is believed to account for up to half of all psoriasis cases due to genetic susceptibility.
+The PSORS1 locus is located on chromosome 6 in the major histocompatibility complex (MHC) and is responsible for the response of the immune system, as well as the encoding of the skin proteins that are associated with psoriasis.

-There are three genes in this locus that have been identified be strongly associated with psoriasis vulgaris, including:
+There are three genes in this locus that are strongly associated with psoriasis vulgaris, including:

-- HLA-C, variant HLA-Cw6: encodes MHC class 1 protein
+- HLA-C, variant HLA-Cw6: This gene encodes for MHC class 1 protein.

-- CCHCR1, variant WWC: encodes overexpressed coiled protein
+- CCHCR1, variant WWC: This gene encodes for the overexpressed coiled protein.

-- CDSN, variant allele 5: encodes overexpressed corneodesmosin protein
+- CDSN, variant allele 5: This gene encodes for the overexpressed corneodesmosin protein.

-Both the interleukin-12 subunit beta (IL12B) and IL23R are being investigated for their involvement in the pathology of psoriasis, due to their strong association with the condition.
-They are both on the up-regulation pathway for the gene for inflammation, tumor necrosis factor-α and nuclear factor KB.
+Both the interleukin-12 (IL-12) subunit beta (IL-12B) and IL-23R are being investigated for their involvement in the pathology of psoriasis due to their strong association with the condition.
+Both of these interleukin genes are present in the up-regulation pathway for the gene for inflammation, tumor necrosis factor-α, and nuclear factor KB.

-IL12B exists on chromosome 5q and is linked to the expression of interleukin-12B.
-IL23R is on chromosome 1p and expresses the interleukin-23 receptor, which plays a role in the differentiation of T cells and their involvement in the inflammatory processes that cause psoriasis.
+IL-12B exists on chromosome 5q and is linked to the expression of IL-12B.
+Comparatively, IL-23R is located on chromosome 1p and expresses the IL-23 receptor, which plays a role in the differentiation of T cells and their involvement in the inflammatory processes that cause psoriasis.

-Identification of other gene mutations that may be involved in causing variants of psoriasis have been identified with genome-wide association scans.
-The mechanism of these genes in the pathology of the condition varies and is not completely understood, but may affect the signaling proteins for inflammation.
+The identification of other gene mutations that may be involved in causing variants of psoriasis have also been identified with genome-wide association scans.
+The mechanism of these genes in the pathology of the condition varies and is not completely understood; however, they may affect the signaling proteins for inflammation.

-A mutation in the gene that is responsible for encoding the CARD14 protein has been identified as a cause of psoriasis, when in combination with an environmental trigger.
-This gene mutation can lead to the symptoms of the most common type of psoriasis, plaque psoriasis.
+A mutation in the gene that is responsible for encoding the CARD14 protein has been identified as a cause of psoriasis when combined with an environmental trigger.
+This genetic mutation can lead to the symptoms of the most common type of psoriasis known as plaque psoriasis.